dwarvesf/nextjs-boilerplate/docs/WRITING_TEST.md

 placed in the `__snapshots__` folder within our `tests` folder.
 Make sure you commit these snapshots to your repository.

-Great!
 So, now if anyone makes any change to our `<Button />` component the test will fail and we get notified of what changed.

 **Further reading:**